Pluvial

-In geology and climatology, a pluvial is either a modern climate characterized by relatively high precipitation or an interval of time of variable length, decades to thousands of years, during which a climate is characterized by relatively high precipitation or humidity, Subdivisions of a pluvial, which are characterized by relatively high precipitation, are known as a subpluvials.
+In geology and climatology, a pluvial is either a modern climate characterized by relatively high precipitation or an interval of time of variable length, decades to thousands of years, during which a climate is characterized by relatively high precipitation or humidity.
+Subdivisions of a pluvial, which are characterized by relatively high precipitation, are known as a subpluvials.
 Formally, pluvials were equated with glacial stages of the Quaternary.
 However, pluvials, as in equatorial regions, can also occur during interglacial stages.
-Lower latitudes have even experienced major pluvials in early to mid-Holocene times.
+No lower latitudes have experienced major pluvials in early to mid-Holocene times.

 In geomorphology, a pluvial refers to a geologic episode, change, process, deposit, or feature that is the result of the action or effects of rain.
 Sometimes, it also refers to the fluvial action of rainwater flowing in a stream channel, including a flood, known as a pluvial flood, that is the direct result of excessive precipitation.